Frequently Asked Questions

 Visitors with a disabled permit or license plate from the DOT may park in the disabled stalls in visitor parking lots (Lot R and Lot X) and at any parking meter WITHOUT plugging the meter.
 Disabled tags and plates are not honored in permit areas without a valid UWSP handicap permit.

 Where can I park when I first arrive on campus?

 Lot Q will be open the first five days of classes each semester as a service to residence hall students with moving in tasks.
 Vehicles do not need to have a permit in Lot Q for the first 5 days of fall and spring terms.

-Where can I park when classes are not in session?
+Where can I park when classes/exams are not in session?

-- Faculty/staff lots A, H, K, S, & Z are always restricted to permit holders.
+Faculty/staff lots A, F, H, K, S, and Z are always retricted to those permit holders

-- Meters are enforced according to posted regulations at all times.
+Meter lots are enforced according to posted regulations at all time

 All faculty/staff permit lots are restricted to valid permit holders beginning seven (7) days prior to the start of classes for the fall semester.
 Student permits must be displayed by the first day of classes.